 Ugh.
-In 2009, my Eagles adopted him.
-Then-quarterback Donavan McNabb and head coach Andy Reid got with Tony Dungy and they took in this dog killing felon.
+In 2009, my Eagles signed him.
+Donavan McNabb and head coach Andy Reid got with Tony Dungy and they took in this dog killing felon.
 I was having none of it.
-So as a South Florida transplant I cheered for the Dolphins for a season and didn’t do anything but keep an eye on the Eagles.
+So as a South Florida transplant I cheered for the Dolphins for a season and kept an eye on the Eagles.
 Vick didn’t play a lot but it was interesting to watch him.
-I didn’t see many interviews with him although periodically another article would appear about his crimes and whether he should even be playing in the NFL.
+I didn’t see many interviews with him, although periodically another article would appear about his crimes and whether he should even be playing in the NFL.
 I felt that he should not be allowed to rejoin the NFL and he should never, ever be a sports hero or role model for anyone.

 A funny thing happened.
 Vick played more and was interviewed more.
 He was coming across like someone who had hit rock bottom and was trying to dig his way out.
 He knew, or at least said out loud, that he was the cause of all of his own problems and was taking responsibility trying to find his way back.
 Vick lost everything: his career, his multi-million dollar endorsements, money, homes.
-But in 2010, Vick was no longer wearing wild dreads and oversized athletic wear for interviews.
-He was well-groomed, articulate and clearly had been coached in PR.
-And he was starting to make progress with me.
+By 2010, I was starting to look at him differently.

-There was also a part of of me that was waking up.
-I’m supposed to be a Christian, right?
-And aren’t we supposed to be all about the forgiveness?
+A part of of me was waking up.
+Aren’t we supposed to be all about forgiveness?
 Or were Vick’s crimes too horrible to ever forgive?
 To make it that much worse, in 2010 Vick had a Pro Bowl season.
 He was scrambling and throwing and making his case on the field more than in the press.
 I was drawn back in to watching the Eagles because Vick was so captivating to watch.
 That really confused the issue for me.
 Was I liking Vick more because he was helping my team win or because I truly believe in change?